 Some Special Cautions

-- Diabetics should always perform regular foot care when wearing compression hosiery.
+- Diabetic patients should always perform regular foot care when wearing compression hosiery.

 - Certain foot conditions should be evaluated by a doctor before wearing support socks or hosiery.

 - Stop wearing the compression socks immediately if numbness, tingling, or pain occurs while wearing them.